 In the adjacent animalistic illustrated structure 13 centers of fivefold symmetry are highlighted in turquois.
 The 10 centers of rotation at the border area of the image are exactly placed at the corners of a decagon.
 The directions of rotation alternate consequently.

-Where five ochreous “turtles” put their head together there are the rotation centers of higher order.
+Where five ochreous “turtles” put their head together there are three rotation centers with a longer range.

 This wickerwork pattern is assembled only from two types of girih tiles, irregular hexagons and trapeziums.
 Their aperiodic matching rules are defined by six different colors in their corner regions.
 Please compare the file Girih Tiling Puzzle provided below the image.